-One of the most common grapevine diseases and pests around the world are listed below.
+Some of the most common grapevine diseases and pests around the world are listed below.

 Fungal diseases

-Phytoplasma, virus and virus like diseases
+Phytoplasma, virus and virus-like diseases

 Bacterial diseases